iCompetence/gtm-chartbeat/README.md

 # Details

 Use this template to setup Chartbeat's web tracking.
-Configuration details can be found TBD.
+Just enter your Chartbeat UID and the domain for a minimal configuration and you are good to go.
+Further information can by found in [TBD](https://www.icompetence.de/) (german).
 For general information regarding Chartbeat take a look at https://www.chartbeat.com/.